-Feeling sad or depressed this holiday season?
+Feeling sad or depressed this season?
 You’re not alone.

 By Regence

 Even in the best of years, the fall and winter months can be an emotionally challenging time for many people.
-Feelings of sadness or depression, sometimes referred to as the “winter blues” or Seasonal Affective Disorder (S.A.D.), can increase during the holiday season.
-Even for those who usually feel down this time of year, 2020 is especially hard given the ongoing COVID-19 pandemic, economic challenges and other related stress.
+Feelings of sadness or depression, sometimes referred to as the “winter blues” or Seasonal Affective Disorder (SAD), can increase as the days get shorter and colder.
+Mental Health America reports, in any given year, about 5% of the U.S. population experiences seasonal depression.

-While seasonal sadness can be intense, we can take actions to feel better and work through the winter months and COVID-19 while we wait for the vaccine to become available.
+While seasonal sadness can be intense, we can take actions to feel better through the winter months.
 These include:

 • Eat healthy food, exercise regularly and get enough sleep